stolostron/rhacm-docs/release_notes/known_issues.md

    You can fix this issue by identifying which `endpointconfig` is causing the problem and manually changing the unsupported value to a supported value.

    1. Check the rcm-controller’s log to try to determine which `endpointconfig` is causing the problem.
-It is often something like `yes` used as a value when `true` is the supported value.
+It is often something like `"yes"` used as a value when `true` is the supported value.
 An example of the log entry follows:

       ```
       E0611 19:28:03.137671       1 reflector.go:123] pkg/mod/k8s.io/client-go@v0.0.0-20191016111102-bec269661e48/tools/cache/reflector.go:96: Failed to list *v1alpha1.EndpointConfig: v1alpha1.EndpointConfigList.Items: []v1alpha1.EndpointConfig: v1alpha1.EndpointConfig.Spec: v1beta1.EndpointSpec.CISControllerConfig: v1beta1.EndpointCISControllerSpec.Enabled: ReadBool: expect t or f, but found ", error found in #10 byte of ...|enabled":"yes"},"clu|..., bigger context ...|ler":{"enabled":true},"cisController":{"enabled":"yes"},"clusterLabels":{"cloud":"auto-detect","vend|...